 Eco-lawns are significantly better for bees, butterflies, birds, and other wildlife, by providing a more suitable habitat, nesting materials, and food.
 On the other hand, traditional lawns often have invasive grasses that end up spreading into local ecosystems and destroying native habitats.

 Eco-lawns are beneficial for humans too.
-Clovers are much softer on your skin, making them more comfortable to walk or lay on.
-Lawns with a mix of clovers and native grasses can be just as durable as traditional grass, making it still very functional for family gatherings and playtimes.
+They can be much softer on your skin, making them more comfortable to walk or lay on.
+They might not be as tolerant to foot traffic as traditional invasive turfs used for sports, but still tolerant enough for occasional family gatherings and playtimes.
 They are also shade and drought tolerant, thus less likely to fade to the ugly yellow color.

 Transforming a grass lawn to an eco-lawn will not only save thousands of dollars over the course of a lifetime, but also help keep this planet a little greener.